hepaestus/3d-printing/3d-printing-manifesto.md

 author: Pete
 updated: December 24nd 2021
 ---
 ## So...
-Your interested in 3d Printing?
+You are interested in 3d Printing?
 **Last Updated: {{ page.updated }}**

 **Printing**... if you have ever setup a printer or worked in an office and had to print stuff, you know how frustrating printing can be.
 From the drivers to the network, to the paper tray, it's all annoying and can ruin your print experience at any time.
 2D Printing on paper has been a challenge for office workers since they came on the market.
 In fact printers are so annoying they made a movie about it.